-U.K. Collaborative Cyber Security Policing Model Panel Discussion was Co-Hosted by Tyler Cohen Wood CISSP and we had the privilege to speak with Peter Goodman – National Police Lead for Serious and Organised Crime at the National Police Chief’s Council- (retiring from the Police this Friday 31/07/2020).
+U.K. Collaborative Cyber Security Policing Model Panel Discussion was Hosted by Nat Schooler and Tyler Cohen Wood CISSP and we had the privilege to speak with Peter Goodman – National Police Lead for Serious and Organised Crime at the National Police Chief’s Council- (retiring from the Police this Friday 31/07/2020).

 Mandy Haeburn-Little CEO of Business Resilience International Management.